IceBerge421/markdown-cv/index.md

 Zhenia Puzankov, Design Media Arts, PhD Candidate

 ### Additional / External Mentorships
+In my role as Director of the Discord Academic Research Community (D/ARC) and Tabletop Research in Practice (TRIP), I serve as a formal and informal mentor to a number of researchers and media artists.
+Each of the following researchers and artists are junior scholars with whom who have met with me more than once for mentorship purposes in the past year:
 * Eleanor Young, Digital Humanities MA, Faculty of Arts
 * Lewis Sang, Digital Humanities MA, Faculty of Arts
 * Emily Halina, PhD Program in Computing Science, Faculty of Science